BOEM25/cw-homepage/src/pages/blog/2020-03-31-creating-a-3d-spacefox-scene-with-react-three-fiber.md

 ```

-If you are wondering where the nodes value being destructured from useLoader comes from, try console logging the entire return value of useLoader without destructuring.
+If you are wondering where the `nodes` value being destructured from useLoader come from, try console logging the entire return value of useLoader without destructuring.

 ```
   const scene = useLoader(GLTFLoader, "models/arwing.glb");